Estimation of subgraph density in noisy networks: Discussion

 We have pursued a frequentist approach to the problem of uncertainty quantification for network summary statistics.
 If the replicates necessary for our approach are unavailable in a given setting, a Bayesian approach is a natural alternative.
 For example, posterior-predictive checks for goodness-of-fit based on examination of a handful of network summary measures is common practice (e.g., \cite[Sec 5.3]{bloem2018}).
 Note, however, that the Bayesian approach requires careful modeling of the generative process underlying $G$ and typically does not distinguish between signal and noise components.
 Our analysis is conditional on $G$, and hence does not require that $G$ be modeled.
 It is effectively a `signal plus noise' model, with the signal taken to be fixed but unknown.
 Related and more formal work has been done in the context of graphon modeling, with the goal of estimating network motif frequencies (e.g., \cite{latouche2016}).
 However, again, one typically does not distinguish between signal and noise components in this setting.
 Additionally, we note that the problem of practical graphon estimation itself is still a developing area of research.

 Our work here sets the stage for extensions of various levels of difficulty.
 For example, while we have focused here on the case of undirected graphs, the extension to directed graphs is straightforward.
+For directed graphs, $A_{i,j}\ne A_{j,i}$ and $Y_{i,j}\ne Y_{j,i}$.
+The representation (\ref{eq:model}) relies on independent $\varepsilon_{i,j}$ for $1\le i\ne j\le p$.
+The statistics used for estimation should be changed accordingly too.
+For example in (\ref{b2}) the sum should be taken for all $i\ne j$ instead of $i<j$, and the sum should be divided by $p(p-1)$ instead of $p(p-1)/2$.
+Then the current technical proofs for undirected graphs are applicable identically to directed graphs.
 On the other hand, whereas we have focused on estimation solely in the case of subgraph densities, which rests on the behavior of counting statistics, we anticipate that the estimation of non-counting network summaries (e.g., summaries based on shortest path lengths) from noisy network data is likely nontrivial, due to the fact that the latter are based on extremes rather than counts.